Frequently Asked Questions

 Back to Top

-Is there a schedule of library activities on the Web?
+Is there a schedule of library activities on the web?

 You can find information about activities and programs offered at our branch and member libraries at the Lake County Library System Events page or the Children's Services Activities page.